Hugh Maguire (Lord of Fermanagh): Early career

-The Crown's authorities made sporadic attempts to subdue his clan.
-As a young man, Maguire had repeated run-ins with the English governance in Dublin.
-In 1586 he surrendered to the English.
-He was pardoned in return for an agreement to pay 500 beeves to the crown, of which 200 were appropriated by Lord Deputy John Perrot as his perquisite to make Maguire's Gaelic lordship recognised by English law.
+As a young man, Maguire had repeated run-ins with the English-led Irish government.
+In 1586, he surrendered to the government and paid 500 beeves for a pardon, of which 200 were appropriated by Lord Deputy John Perrot as his perquisite to make Maguire a captain.
 This was not carried through, even though Maguire had lodged three pledges for his loyalty in Dublin Castle.

-In 1587 Maguire, along with Art O'Neill's forces, attacked and plundered a party of Scots which had invaded Down.
-On their return towards the river Erne, for unknown reasons Maguire attacked O'Neill's men and killed and wounded many of them.
-In 1588 he was in league with Sir Brian O'Rourke, the Burkes and the Spanish following the wreckage of the Spanish Armada on the north and west coasts of Ireland.
-Thereafter, he was implicated in the plot of Hugh O'Neill, Earl of Tyrone, to murder Conn MacShane O'Neill, who petitioned Lord Deputy William Fitzwilliam for protection.
+In 1587, Maguire, along with Arthur O'Neill's forces, attacked and plundered a party of Scots who had raided County Down.
+On their return towards the River Erne, Maguire killed and wounded many of O'Neill's men.
+He joined Irish lord Brian O'Rourke and the Bourke family in assisting survivors of the Spanish Armada who had shipwrecked on the coast of Ireland in 1588.
+Maguire was also implicated in a plot arranged by Hugh O'Neill, Earl of Tyrone, to murder Tyrone's rival Conn MacShane O'Neill.

-Succession
+Maguire's father Cúconnacht died in June 1589.
+Although Maguire was his father's tanist (designated heir), his succession was challenged by rival branches of the family, who nominated Connor Roe Maguire (grandson of a former chief) as their lord.
+However, Hugh Maguire's claim prevailed because he received support from Donnell O'Donnell of the powerful O'Donnell clan of the neighbouring kingdom Tyrconnell.
+Maguire was formally inaugurated by O'Donnell in 1589.

-Hugh Maguire succeeded to the lordship upon his father's death in 1589.
-He was inaugurated as Lord of Fermanagh and Maguire clan chief by his military ally Donnell O'Donnell, son of O'Donnell clan chief Hugh McManus O'Donnell.
-As Maguire clan chief, Hugh Maguire inherited lands in Fermanagh with a retreat in the islands of Lough Erne which were considered impregnable.
+He also had support from the Privy Council of Ireland, who had maintained a friendly relationship with Cúconnacht and hoped to do the same with his son.
+The government's recognition of Maguire's succession was confirmed in 1591 when he was knighted at Christ Church Cathedral in Dublin.